tcassar-diss/report/planning/plan2.md

 - Bring up that state of the art is `seccomp`!
 - Seccomp defines one global filter for an application.
-- Applications are getting constantly bigger in terms of LoCs
+- Applications are getting constantly bigger in terms of LoCs (SYSFILTER)

   - => (legitimately) needs access to more system calls
   - => seccomp filters must be more permissive, therefore less restrictive